StevenTammen/bibledocs.org/content/about-the-site/frequently-asked-questions/index.md

 -->

 Not at present.
-I believe that others need the support more than me ([see below](#you-said-you-dont-take-donations-do-you-know-of-good-causes)).
+I believe that others need the support a great deal more than me ([see below](#you-said-you-dont-take-donations-do-you-know-of-good-causes)).

+In place of me, I hope people might consider these other needs within the body of Christ.
+Some of those I recommend below are my close friends, and helping them is in fact helping me.

 ### Is this ministry associated with any denomination or group?